devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

 Create a simple Express app by doing the following.

-1. Open you command console.
+1. Open your command console.
 1. Execute the commends:
    ```sh
    mkdir metricsExample && cd metricsExample